gidariss/FeatureLearningRotNet/README.md

 ### Citing FeatureLearningRotNet

-If you find *FeatureLearningRotNet* useful in your research, please consider citing our ICLR2018 paper:
+If you find the code useful in your research, please consider citing our ICLR2018 paper:
 ```
 @inproceedings{
   gidaris2018unsupervised,